-Pursuant to the Option Agreement, CUR has secured the option to acquire a 100% interest in the Laguna Salada Project (the "Option") in consideration for the following:
+Pursuant to the Option Agreement (note 14) with Consolidated Uranium Inc. ("CUR"), CUR has secured the option to acquire a 100% interest in the Laguna Salada Project (the "Option") in consideration for the following:

-- \$50,000 payment to be utilized for property expenditures; - The Company obtaining requisite regulatory approvals within six months of signature of the Option Agreement: - Issuance of common shares to the value of \$125,000 in the capital of the CUR (the "Common Shares"), priced at the 5-day volume weighted average price ("vwap") one business day prior to the date that the TSX Venture Exchange (the "TSXV") provides conditional approval of the Option Agreement (the "Effective Date"); and - ° a cash payment of C\$175,000 to U3O8 Corp. by CUR. - The Option is exercisable at CUR's election on or before the second anniversary of the Effective Date, for additional consideration of C\$1,500,000 in Common Shares or cash, at CURs election.
-If the Option remains unexercised on the six-month anniversary of the Effective Date, U3O8 Corp. is entitled to C\$50,000 in cash to be utilized for further property expenditures.
+- \$50,000 payment to be utilized for property expenditures (paid in 2021); - The Company obtaining requisite regulatory approvals within six months of signature of the Option Agreement: - Issuance of common shares to the value of \$125,000 in the capital of the CUR (the "Common Shares"), priced at the 5-day volume weighted average price ("vwap") one business day prior to the date that the TSX Venture Exchange (the "TSXV") provides conditional approval of the Option Agreement (the "Effective Date") (completed in 2021 (Note 7)); and - a cash payment of C\$175,000 to U3O8 Corp. by CUR. (paid in 2021) - The Option is exercisable at CUR's election on or before the second anniversary of the Effective Date, for additional consideration of C\$1,500,000 in Common Shares or cash, at CURs election.
+If the Option remains unexercised on the six-month anniversary of the Effective Date, U3O8 Corp. is entitled to C\$50,000 in cash to be utilized for further property expenditures (exercised in 2021 (note 7)).